arcus/education_modules/sql_joins_demystified/sql_joins_demystified.md

 #### Using Other SQL Commands

 Especially for one-to-many data relationships, you might want to create a simplified table temporarily in order to have that be part of a join.
-This means you may have to also do some complicated things like using GROUP BY with aggregation, using WHERE and/or HAVING, or creating subqueries.
+This means you may have to also do some complicated things like using `GROUP BY` with aggregation, using `WHERE` and/or `HAVING`, or creating subqueries.

 For example, let's say you want to only use the earliest depression inventory for each subject, not any subsequent depression inventories, for your analysis of the correlation between depression score and zip code.
 Then you want to join that earliest depression inventory with the address of the subject at the time of administration of that earliest inventory.
 That's a lot of logic!
 The easiest way to do that is to first create a simplified table that only contains the earliest depression inventory for each subject id.
 This is a great place to use `GROUP BY` and the aggregation function `MIN()` to find the earliest date of administration.
 Then you can use that simpler table to join to subject addresses.